PedroMarianoAlmeida/offical-turbo-v1/README.md

 Receives a prompt for an image, but instead of creating right away, send to a text prompt to check how be more specific with the image, then creates both images

-- [x] Improve general UI
-  - [x] Create a Step Progress UI (Put in new-image/layout)
-  - [x] Add Default padding (at least on forms)
-  - [-] Add max width on forms (and centralize?) - After the container I don't think that it is necessary anymore

 #### After MVP

 - [ ] Ju feedbacks